-As required by HB 1056, MDE convened a Work Group of interested stakeholders representing a broad spectrum of interests in 2011 to assess whether the Program successfully improved the level of service to the regulated community.
+Per the law, in 2011, MDE convened the Wetlands and Waterways Funding Work Group (Work Group) of interested stakeholders representing a broad spectrum of interests to assess whether the Wetlands and Waterways Protection Program successfully improved the level of service to the regulated community.
 Over a period of 11 weeks, the Work Group reviewed MDE's accomplishments in the context of the criteria established in the law.
-The consensus of the Work Group was that MDE successfully met the intent of the law.
-The Work Group also analyzed the funding needs of the Program and determined that the revenues generated by HB 1056 did not fully support the 34 positions envisioned by the legislation.
+The consensus of the Work

+Group was that MDE successfully met the intent of the law.
+The Work Group also analyzed the funding needs of the Wetlands and Waterways Protection Program and determined that the revenues generated by the law did not fully support the 34 positions envisioned by the legislation.
 Furthermore, the Work Group determined that the structure of the fee schedule was problematic and the amount of the fees was not adequate to support an effective program.
-Based on the programmatic review required by HB 1056, the Work Group recommended that MDE pursue legislation to amend the law, including the fee structure.
+Based on the programmatic review required by the law, the Work Group recommended that MDE pursue legislation to amend the law, including the fee structure.